Perovskite solar cell: 2D hybrid organic-inorganic perovskites

 2D perovskites are characterized by improved stability and excitonic confinement properties compared with 3D perovskites, while maintaining the charge transport properties of 3D perovskite materials.
 Furthermore, the 2D hybrid organic-inorganic perovskite (HOIP) structure also eases the steric restrictions on the "B" cations, as outlined by the Goldschmidt's tolerance factor in 3D HOIPs, providing a much larger compositional space to engineer new materials with tailored properties.

 Structure

-HOIPs follow the same ABX_{3} stoichiometry as their 3D counterparts.
-In this case, B is a metal cation, X is halogen anions (Cl^{−}, Br^{−}, I^{−}) and A represents an organic molecular cation.
-The A-site cations are caged in a BX_{6} corner-sharing octahedra network via the hydrogen bond of N-H-X between the ammonium group from the A-site cation and the halogen from octahedra.
-As the length of the 2D organic ion increases, the spacing between the corner sharing octahedra does as well, forming a 2D or quasi-2D structure.
-The organic and inorganic layers are held together by Van der Waals forces.
-A formula of R_{2}A_{n−1}B_{n}X_{3n+1} is used to characterize the 2D and quasi 2D structures.
-Here, R is the large organic cation space that separates the inorganic layers and "n" refers to the number of organic units between inorganic layers.
+Hybrid organic-inorganic perovskites (HOIPs), like all perovskites, have the formula ABX_{3}.
+Size restrictions for each ion A, B, and X are quantified by the Goldschmidt tolerance factor (t).